reachnaveen/Secure_App_step_by_step/README.md

 *   **SAST (Static Application Security Testing):** Uses CodeQL to analyze the codebase for potential security vulnerabilities.
 *   **SCA (Software Composition Analysis):** Uses Trivy to scan Docker images for known vulnerabilities in dependencies and operating system packages.
-*   **Build and Push Docker Images:** Builds Docker images for both the backend and frontend applications and pushes them to Docker Hub.
+*   **Build and Push Docker Images:** Builds Docker images for both the backend and frontend applications and pushes them to Docker Hub, tagging them with the Git commit SHA.
-*   **Generate Kustomize Manifests:** Generates environment-specific Kubernetes manifests using Kustomize.
+*   **Deploy to Dev:** Deploys the application to the `dev` environment.
+This stage requires manual approval.
+*   **Deploy to Stage:** Deploys the application to the `stage` environment.
+This stage requires manual approval and runs after successful deployment to `dev`.
-*   **DAST (Dynamic Application Security Testing):** (Conceptual) A placeholder for running DAST scans against a deployed application.
+*   **DAST (Dynamic Application Security Testing):** (Conceptual) A placeholder for running DAST scans against the deployed application in the `stage` environment.
-*   **ArgoCD Integration:** (Conceptual) Explains how ArgoCD would be used for GitOps-based deployments.
+*   **Deploy to Prod:** Deploys the application to the `prod` environment.
+This stage requires manual approval and runs after successful DAST scans on `stage`.

+### Manual Approvals

+Deployment to `dev`, `stage`, and `prod` environments requires manual approval.
+This is configured using GitHub Environments, which provide protection rules.
+You will need to configure these environments in your GitHub repository settings (`Settings > Environments`).

 ### Docker Hub Credentials